 All of the pension types described above are paid monthly, by postal order or bank transfer, into the personal current account or card account of the recipient, depending on his or her preference.

-The links below give more information about your rights and obligations with regard to old-age pensions, early retirement pensions and partial early retirement pensions.
+The links below give more information about your rights and obligations.
 These websites do not belong to the European Commission and do not represent the position of the European Commission on the subject concerned:

 Publications and websites of the European Commission: